 By providing logo options you are illustrating the value and importance of your design process.
 You are also showing your dedication to getting the project completed correctly the first time.

-Alternatively, by presenting one logo option you are effectively saying that you know everything about your client and that there could only be one possible solution for them.
+Alternatively, by presenting one logo option you are effectively saying that you know everything about your client and there is only one possible solution for them.
 This is dangerous territory to be in.
 If you get it wrong your client may think your hubris isn’t worth working with you.
 You can also expect to have to go through many logo changes and reiterations to make it to the solution.
 If you get it right kudos, your mindreading skills are on point.
 JK.
-This can happen from time to time, however, you can expect you to get it wrong more than you get it right.
+This can happen from time to time, however, you can expect to get it wrong more than you get it right.

 Finally, these tips are not rigid rules.
 As best as I try to follow them and find they work for me there are always exceptions.
 You may find another way to produce logos for clients that works best for you.
 The main idea is that options are not a bad thing and by creating options you are giving your creative problem-solving skills a boost while involving your client in the design process.